Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with non-merchant storage

-Here, and in the following, $\mathbf{x}$ is a vector gathering all the decision variables of the model at hand.
-The variables are the quantity accepted for load $l \in \mathcal{L}$, $d_{lt}$, the quantity accepted for generator $g \in \mathcal{G}$, $p_{gt}$, and for the storage system, the state of energy $e_t$ and the amount charged $p_t\up{C}$.
-The latter can be negative, indicating a discharge.
-The objective function~\eqref{eq:mc_init_obj} is to maximize the difference between load utilities $U_{lt}$ and generation costs $C_{gt}$ for accepted offers.
-The maximum generation $\overline{P}_{gt}$ and load $\overline{D}_{lt}$ are enforced by constraints \eqref{eq:gen_bound} and \eqref{eq:load_bound} respectively.
-Constraint \eqref{eq:stor_bound} sets the maximum state of energy $\overline{E}$.
-Constraints \eqref{eq:stor_bal_t} and \eqref{eq:stor_bal_1} update the storage level, starting from the initial level $E\up{init}$.
-The market price at $t$ is given by $\lambda_t$, the dual variable of \eqref{eq:mc_init_energy_bal}.
+Here, and in the following, $\mathbf{x}$ is a vector containing all the decision variables of the model.
+The variables are the quantity accepted for load $l \in \mathcal{L}$, $d_{lt}$, the quantity accepted for generator $g \in \mathcal{G}$, $p_{gt}$, and for the storage system, the state of energy $e_t$, the amount charged $p_t\up{C}$, and the amount discharged $p_t\up{D}$.
+The objective function~\eqref{eq:mc_init_obj} is to maximize social welfare, which corresponds to the difference between load utilities $U_{lt}$ and generation costs $C_{gt}$ for accepted offers.
+Constraint~\eqref{eq:mc_init_energy_bal} ensures the balance between generation and consumption at~$t$.
+Constraints~\eqref{eq:stor_bal_t} and~\eqref{eq:stor_bal_1} update the storage level, starting from the initial level $E\up{init}$, and accounting for inefficiencies in the charging and discharging processes, represented by the parameters $\eta\up{C}$ and $\eta\up{D}$, respectively.
+We also introduce the round-trip efficiency $\eta = \eta\up{C}\eta\up{D}$.
+The maximum generation $\overline{P}_{gt}$ and load $\overline{D}_{lt}$ are enforced by constraints~\eqref{eq:gen_bound} and~\eqref{eq:load_bound}, respectively.
+Constraint~\eqref{eq:stor_bound} sets the maximum state of energy $\overline{E}$.
+The maximum charge $\overline{P}\up{C}$ and discharge $\overline{P}\up{D}$ are enforced by constraints~\eqref{eq:charge_bound} and~\eqref{eq:discharge_bound}, respectively.
+The uniform market price at $t$, received by all participants, is given by $\lambda_t$, the dual variable of~\eqref{eq:mc_init_energy_bal}.

+Note that this model does not enforce exclusivity of charging and discharging modes, which can be a problem when market prices are strictly negative.
+However, implementing this requirement introduces non-convexities, which complicates the determination of market prices.
+This issue, which arises when explicitly modeling storage constraints in the MCP, should be addressed, but is outside of the scope of this paper.
+We rather assume that the conditions are such that there always exist optimal solutions without simultaneous charge and discharge.

 We make further assumptions regarding the market operation, namely that there is perfect competition and that market participants bid their true costs.